Moving to Spain made easy

 8. Within 1 month of entry into Spain, you must apply for a Foreigner Identity Card at Oficina de Extranjería.

-* Must be legalised by Hague Apostil Certificate and translated into Spanish.
+* Note: Documents must be apostilled and translated into Spanish.

 VISA FOR RESIDENCE AND WORKING VISA (FIXED TERM CONTRACT)